DataShades/ckanext-theming/README.md

    classes
  - Provides a consistent API regardless of the underlying CSS framework

-How Users Can Customize Themes with Different CSS Frameworks

-1. Theme Registration: Extensions can register new themes by implementing the ITheme interface and providing a Theme object
-1. Macro Implementation: Each theme implements the same set of macros using their chosen CSS framework's classes
-1. Configuration: Users can switch themes by setting ckan.ui.theme = theme-name in their config
-1. Template Usage: Templates use semantic calls like {{ ui.button(...) }} instead of framework-specific HTML
-1. Flexibility: The same CKAN templates can work with different CSS frameworks by simply changing the active theme

 The key benefit is the complete separation of content structure from styling.
 This means users can completely change the visual appearance of their CKAN instance (from Bootstrap to Tailwind, for example) by